Lxvxo/Total-variation-optimization-for-image-deflection/README.md

 ![example](https://github.com/Lxvxo/Total-variation-optimization-for-image-deflection/assets/113984090/cf98a995-f925-4196-ae06-b2341eccf9f6)

 2.MSE, SNR, and SSIM Plots: Plots showing the Mean Squared Error (MSE), Signal-to-Noise Ratio (SNR), and Structural Similarity Index (SSIM) over iterations
-For plot the noise, you have to recup the funtions in `functions.py` and and launched yourself the program with your settings.
+For plot the noise, you have to recup the funtions in `functions.py` and launched yourself the program with your settings.
+Example :
 ![l1](https://github.com/Lxvxo/Total-variation-optimization-for-image-deflection/assets/113984090/aa6c3726-6ae6-47bb-8d0a-d58a8d586454)

 ## Report